swthemathwiz/pi-standoff-mount/README.md

 1. Screw the four stand offs into the base with small screws from the concealled recesses on the bottom of the mounts.
 2. Two larger screws go through the base into the wall.
-3. Screw the Raspberry PI onto the stand-offs.
+3. Screw the Raspberry Pi onto the stand-offs.